jhaNayan2509/MERN_RESTAURANT_RESERVATION_APP/README.md

 The frontend application will now be running on `http://localhost:5173`.
 Your browser should open to this address automatically.

 > **💡 Pro Tip (for VS Code users):** You can easily manage both terminals by splitting your integrated terminal.
 Click the "Split Terminal" icon or use the shortcut `Ctrl+Shift+5`.

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📜 License

+Distributed under the MIT License.
+See `LICENSE` for more information.